odaven/.dotfiles/raspberry-pi/README.md

 ---

 ### Installation method 1: Raspberry Pi Imager
-Download Raspberry Pi Imager that will create the image for you:
+Download Raspberry Pi Imager that will create the image for you in the SD card.

 Url: https://www.raspberrypi.com/software/